Clive Walford

-Clive Walford (born October 21, 1991) is a former American football tight end.
-He played college football for the University of Miami and was drafted by the Oakland Raiders in the third round of the 2015 NFL Draft.
+Clive Walford (born October 1, 1991) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Oakland Raiders in the third round of the 2015 NFL draft.
+Walford was also a member of the Indianapolis Colts, New York Jets, and Miami Dolphins.

-Early years
+Early life

-Walford attended Glades Central High School in Belle Glade, Florida, where he was a 3-sport star in football, basketball, and track.
+Walford attended Glades Central High School in Belle Glade, Florida, where he was a three-sport star in football, basketball, and track.
 One of his teammates on the Glades Central football team was Buffalo Bills' wide receiver Kelvin Benjamin.
-He was rated by Rivals.com as a three-star recruit.
+Walford was rated by Rivals.com as a three-star recruit.
 In July 2009, he committed to the University of Miami to play college football for the Hurricanes football team.
-Walford also competed in track & field, posting personal-bests of 1.88 meters (6-2) in the high jump and 6.08 meters (19-11) in the long jump.
+Walford also competed in track & field, posting personal-bests of 1.88 meters (6–2) in the high jump and 6.08 meters (19–11) in the long jump.

 College career

 After he was redshirted as a true freshman in 2010, Walford played in all 12 games with eight starts as a redshirt freshman in 2011.
 He finished his freshman season with 18 receptions for 172 yards and a touchdown.

 As a sophomore in 2012, Walford had 25 receptions for 451 yards and four touchdowns over 12 games, of which he started five.

-As a junior in 2013, he started 12 of 13 games, recording 34 receptions for 454 yards and two touchdowns.
+As a junior in 2013, Walford started 12 of 13 games, recording 34 receptions for 454 yards and two touchdowns.

 Walford returned as a starter his senior season.